EvilEyedPigeon/udacity-fsnd-p4-conference-app/README.md

 Wishlists are stored as entities with a user Profile as the parent.
 They store a list of Session keys.

+Users can add any session to their wish list, even if they are not registered for the conference.
+It is common for users to want to go before registering.

+For the moment, it is also possible to add sessions that have already passed.
+Allow this?
+Users may still want to see info about past sessions, especially if more things are added later, like for example, notes about the session or video recordings.
+Then the wishlist would be more like a list of favorites than an actual "whish" list.

 - User can add session to wish list